 Chief Information Officer, Information Technology

-Previously, Stevenson was vice president and general manager of Intel's Global IT Operations and Services.
-In this role she led both the strategic and tactical support of Intel's world-wide infrastructure components, including Data Centers, Network and Telecommunications, Enterprise Application Support, Client computing and a 24x7 internal Service Desk.
+Previously, Stevenson held the position of vice president and general manager of Intel's Global IT Operations and Services, where she led both the strategic and tactical support of Intel's worldwide infrastructure components, including data centers, network and telecommunications, enterprise application support, client computing and a 24x7 internal service desk.

-Prior to joining Intel, Stevenson spent seven years at the former EDS, now HP enterprise services, holding a variety of positions including vice president of Worldwide Communications, Media and Entertainment (CM&E) Industry Practice, and vice president of Enterprise Service Management where she oversaw the global development and delivery of enterprise services.
-Before joining EDS, Stevenson spent 18 years at IBM holding several executive positions including vice president of Marketing and Operations of the eServer iSeries division.
+Prior to joining Intel, Stevenson spent seven years at the former EDS, now HP enterprise services, holding a variety of positions including vice president of Worldwide Communications, Media and Entertainment (CM&E) Industry Practice, as well as the vice president of Enterprise Service Management, where she oversaw the global development and delivery of enterprise services.
+Before joining EDS, Stevenson spent 18 years at IBM in several executive positions including vice president of Marketing and Operations of the eServer iSeries division.

-Stevenson obtained a bachelor's degree from Northeastern University.
-She holds a master's degree in business administration from Cornell University where she is an appointed member of the Cornell University Johnson School Advisory Board.
-She also serves on the board of directors of Riverbed Technology.
+Stevenson earned a bachelor's degree from Northeastern University and holds a master's degree in business administration from Cornell University.
+She serves on the board of directors of Cloudera.